davemake/paypal_api/README.markdown

 there is an ipn message model generator: `rails generate paypal:ipn_message`, it will create a migration and the IpnMessage model.

-you must add a route and a handler like so:
+you must edit the route and add a handler like so:

 ```ruby
 # config/routes